-SMART Scholars get immersed in the business of software
+SMART scholars get immersed in the business of software

 |0

-This work, SMART Scholars get immersed in the business of software [Image 5 of 5], by Grady Epperly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SMART scholars get immersed in the business of software, by Grady Epperly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT